AdobeDocs/experience-manager-65.en/help/forms/using/hsm-certify-esign-docs.md

     >
     >While configuring Etoken, specify a numeric value for the HSM Slot Id field.
 A numeric value is required to get the Signatures operations working.

-    * **Certificate SHA1**: Specify SHA1 value (thumbprint) of the public key (.cer) file for the credential that you are using.
+    * **Certificate SHA1**: Specify the SHA1 value (thumbprint) of the public key (.cer) file for the credential that you are using.
 Ensure that there are no spaces used in the SHA1 value.
     * **HSM Device Type**: Select the manufacturer of the HSM (Luna or other) or eToken device.

    Click **Save**.
 The hardware security module is configured for AEM Forms.
 Now, you can use the hardware security module with AEM Forms to sign or certify documents.